Dipropyltryptamine: Use and effects

 In his book TiHKAL (Tryptamines I Have Known and Loved), Alexander Shulgin lists DPT's dose range as 100 to 250 mg orally and its duration as 2 to 4 hours.
-A 500 mg dose was also reported, which was described as "exhausting" and as lasting 12 hours.
-The onset and time to peak effects were not given, but it was implied to have a fast onset.
-In addition to oral administration, DPT has been assessed by smoking at a dose of 100 mg, by intramuscular injection at low doses of 15 to 30 mg, moderate doses of 30 to 70 mg, and "peak experience" doses of 75 to 125 mg, and by intravenous injection at 12 to 36 mg.
+A 500 mg oral dose was also reported, which was described as "exhausting" and as lasting 12 hours.
+The onset and time to peak effects for oral administration were not given in TiHKAL, but it is said to have a fast onset.
+The drug was once thought to be orally inactive, necessitating non-oral administration, but this proved not to be the case.
+Some have suggested against use of DPT orally due to this route being unpredictable, less desirable in effect, and a waste of material.
+DPT in general is described as having a relatively abrupt cessation of effects, unlike the gradual termination of LSD.